-As for imported fruit and vegetables tariffs have been identified as the only policy instrument protecting the domestic market, the simple average Multi-favoured Nation (MFN) tariff for this group has been applied for the estimation of the price gap for the whole group.
-Specific MFN tariffs for the individual imported fruit and vegetables were extracted from the WITS TRAINS database for the whole period 1993-2021.
+As for imported fruit and vegetables tariffs have been identified as the only policy instrument protecting domestic market, the simple average tariff for this group has been applied for the estimation of the price gap for the whole group.
+Specific tariff for the individual imported fruit and vegetables were extracted from the WITS TRAINS database.